devolodya/COVID-19-Statistic/README.md

 3. Redux Toolkit to easily manage state;
 4. SCSS to create styles;
 5. Axios to get data from API;
+6. Jest and Enzyme to test React Components

 ### Preview